UP | HOME

 The "LTL normal forms" displayed in the above figure help to visualize the type of LTL formulas contained in each of these class.
 But note that (1) this hierarchy applies to all omega-regular properties, not just LTL-defined properties, and (2) the LTL expression displayed in the figure are actually normal forms in the sense that if an LTL-defined property belongs to the given class, then there exists an equivalent LTL property under the stated form, were \(p\), \(q\), \(p_i\) and \(q_i\) are subexpressions that may use only Boolean operators, the next operator (\(\mathsf{X}\)), and past-LTL operators (which are not supported by Spot).
 The combination of these allowed operators only makes it possible to express constraints on finite prefixes.

 Obligations can be thought of as Boolean combinations of safety and guarantee properties, while reactivity properties are Boolean combinations of recurrence and persistence properties.
-The negation of a safety property is a guarantee property (and vice-versa), and the same duality hold for persistence and recurrence properties.
+The negation of a safety property is a guarantee property (and vice versa), and the same duality hold for persistence and recurrence properties.

 The red letters in each of these seven classes are keys used in Spot to denote the classes.